New small regular graphs of given girth: the cage problem and beyond: Preliminaries

 Define a new voltage assignment $\alpha^\phi : A(D(G)) \to \Gamma$ by

 Then the lift $G^{\alpha^\phi}$ is isomorphic to $G^\alpha$. \end{observation}

 A less obvious source of isomorphic lifts are spanning trees in the base graph.
 The following proposition greatly reduces the number of options to explore when one wants to compute all graphs that can arise as the lift of a given base graph. \begin{proposition}[{\cite[p.
-91]{topologicalGraphTheory}}] Given a graph $G$, a group $\Gamma$ and a voltage assignment $\alpha$ with corresponding lift $G^\alpha$.
-Let $T$ be a spanning tree of $G$.
+91]{topologicalGraphTheory}}] Let $T$ be a spanning tree of $G$.
 There exists a voltage assignment $\alpha'$ with $\alpha'(d) = 0_\Gamma$ for every dart $d$ corresponding with an edge of $T$ such that $G^{\alpha'}$ is isomorphic with $G^\alpha$. \end{proposition}